pliphd/neural-network-and-deep-learning-with-MATLAB/README.md

   **QuadraticCost.m**: _class definition for quadratic cost function_

   **folder: Weight_init_regularization_test**: _test resulting using large_weight_init with or without regularization, and using small_weight_init with regularization_

+  **test_gnnet_MNIST.m**: _this the program I used to test the **gnnet.m**.
+It will give you a log ASCII file showing the steps of training ect and an MATLAB figure output showing the cost functions and accurracies.
+I used this to produce the results in **folder: Weight_init_regularization_test** with some change in parameters in this program_